titoms/EduMation/README.md

 ## Getting Started

-To get started with StudyQuest, follow these steps:
+To get started with EduMation, follow these steps:

-1. Sign up for an account on the StudyQuest platform.
+1. Sign up for an account on the EduMation platform.
 2. Explore the intuitive dashboard to access various features.
 3. Customize your profile and set your learning preferences.
 4. Start planning your courses, attending classes, and participating in quizzes.